 Background

 In 1965, the government under White Prime Minister Ian SMITH unilaterally declared its independence from the UK.
 London did not recognize Rhodesia’s independence and demanded more voting rights for the Black majority in the country.
-International diplomacy and a liberation struggle by Black Zimbabweans led to biracial elections in 1979 and independence (as Zimbabwe) in 1980.
-Robert MUGABE, who led the uprising and became the nation's first prime minister, was the country's only ruler (as president since 1987) from independence until November 2017, when loss of support from his political party and the country's military forced his resignation.
+International diplomacy and an uprising by Black Zimbabweans led to biracial elections in 1979 and independence (as Zimbabwe) in 1980.
+Robert MUGABE, who led the uprising and became the nation's first prime minister, was the country's only ruler (as president since 1987) from independence until 2017.
 In the mid-1980s, the government tortured and killed thousands of civilians in a crackdown on dissent known as the Gukurahundi campaign.
-Economic mismanagement and chaotic implementation of land redistribution policies following independence periodically crippled the economy and resulted in widespread shortages of basic commodities.
+Economic mismanagement and chaotic implementation of land redistribution policies periodically crippled the economy.
 General elections in 2002, 2008, and 2013 were severely flawed and widely condemned but allowed MUGABE to remain president.
-In November 2017, Vice President Emmerson MNANGAGWA became president following a military intervention led by Constantino CHIWENGA that forced MUGABE to resign, and MNANGAGWA cemented power by sidelining rivals Grace MUGABE (Robert MUGABE’s wife) and her faction of the ruling Zimbabwe African National Union-Patriotic Front party.
-In July 2018, MNANGAGWA won the presidential election after a close contest with opposition candidate Nelson CHAMISA.
-MNANGAGWA has maintained the government's longstanding practice of violently disrupting protests and opposition rallies and politicizing institutions.
+In 2017, Vice President Emmerson MNANGAGWA became president after a military intervention that forced MUGABE to resign, and MNANGAGWA cemented power by sidelining rival Grace MUGABE (Robert MUGABE’s wife).
+In 2018, MNANGAGWA won the presidential election, and he has maintained the government's longstanding practice of violently disrupting protests and politicizing institutions.
 Economic conditions remain dire under MNANGAGWA.

 Visit the Definitions and Notes page to view a description of each topic.